“HAVING PROBLEM WITH YOUR LANDLORD OR YOUR TENANT?”

 • By mail to the offices of the Tribunal

-• By facsimile to the office of the Tribunal, confirmation of successful transmission is proof of receipt of the complaint
+• By fax to the office of the Tribunal,

 CONTACT YOUR LOCAL INFORMATION OFFICE OR OUR MAIN OFFICE